SFDO-Tooling/MetaDeploy/docs/troubleshooting.md

       Template.
     - If the plan has a value for "Visible to", make sure that Allowed List allows either the specified org you're testing, or its org type.

+## Tracking jobs

+When logged in as an admin user, go to `/admin/django-rq/` to monitor the task queue.
+(Replace `admin` with the value you configured for `DJANGO_ADMIN_URL` in your Heroku config vars).